tollwerk/TYPO3-ext-tw_componentlibrary/README.md

 ### Component types

-The extension distiguishes 3 main types of components:
+The extension distiguishes 4 main types of components:

 * **TypoScript components**: Require a [TypoScript](https://docs.typo3.org/typo3cms/TyposcriptReference/) path with an object definition to render (e.g. `lib.menu`, defined as `HMENU`).
 * **Fluid template components**: Require a [Fluid template file](https://github.com/TYPO3/Fluid) (e.g. an Extbase / Fluid partial or standalone Fluid template) and an optional set of rendering parameters / variables.
 * **Extbase plugin components**: Require an [Extbase controller](https://docs.typo3.org/typo3cms/ExtbaseGuide/Extbase/Step3Documentation/ActionController.html), a controller action to call and possibly a list of parameters to pass to the controller action.
+* **Content components**: Convenient way to render existing TYPO3 content elements as components.
+Works with both default and custom content elements.

 The extension **doesn't impose any requirements towards your TypoScript, Fluid templates or directory layout** except that every component must be individually addressable.
 That is, you cannot expose e.g. just a part of a rendered Fluid template as a component.
 In that case, you'd have to outsource the desired part as a partial file of its own.